nus-cs2103-AY2223S1/ip/docs/README.md

 # User Guide: MyDuke

-DADUKE is a **desktop app that helps users keep track of their tasks, optimised for use via a Control Line Interface** (CLI).
+MyDuke is a **desktop app that helps users keep track of their tasks, optimised for use via a Control Line Interface** (CLI).

 ## Table of Content